Ontario College Certificate in General Arts and Science - Environmental and Natural Resource Studies Option

 - gain confidence and a head start on your college diploma program

-Field Camp is a separate course completed in five days at a remote location away from the campus.
-It begins in Week 2 of the first semester.
-Students must be prepared to attend the camp and complete the credit in that time period.
+Field Camp is a separate course completed in four days at a remote location away from campus.
+The Field Camp course begins in week 2 of the first semester and runs over the weekend.
+Students must be able to attend the camp and complete the credit in that time.
+By the end of this course, students may receive ORCKA certification.

 If you complete the General Arts and Science - Environmental and Natural Resource Studies Option and choose to continue on to a diploma program, you will be attending college for a total of 5 consecutive semesters.
 For example: